pdorrell/test-popup-extension/README.md

 ---------------------------

-The project is configured so that the functionality of the extension can be run directly inside a test web page &ndash; open the file **index.html** directly in a browser (enable popups if necessary), and the popup window will appear and let you change the title of that page.
+The project is configured so that the functionality of the extension can be run directly inside a test web page &ndash; open the file **index.html** in a web browser (enable popups if necessary), and the popup window will appear and let you change the title of that page.

-This is an easier to run code during development, since your edit-compile-run cycle is:
+This is an easier way to run code during development, since your edit-compile-run cycle is:

 * Edit and save code
 * Refresh page in browser